Testing Implementation of FAMTAR: Adaptive Multipath Routing: Related work

 A relatively new proposal for flow management was presented in \cite{rubin2010max}.
 In this solution, flows are classified and transmitted using multiple paths.
 A central manager decides which paths should be used for each flow.
 This proposal looks promising, however, it is complex and difficult to implement.
 Moreover, the existence of the central manager may result in scalability and security problems in large networks.

 Central management is also the tendency of currently sound Software-Defined Networks (SDN).
-There are hundreds of papers proposing SDN-based traffic engineering and routing systems.
-Some of these systems are fairly sophisticated, utilizing recent AI and machine learning advances.
+There are hundreds of papers proposing SDN flow-based traffic engineering and routing systems.
+Some of these systems are fairly sophisticated, utilizing recent AI and machine learning advances \cite{aite}.
 All of them are (at least logically) centralized.
-Therefore, we do not compare them to FAMTAR, which is a fully distributed solution.
+Therefore, we purposefully do not review and compare them to FAMTAR, which is a fully distributed solution and thus belongs to a completely another class of algorithms.